 Well, good luck with that, Kenshin, but we're here to examine the six best fighters seen in the series, and what makes them so powerful!

 Warning: spoilers ahead.

 5. Hajime Saito

 Saito wields a katana and the techniques of the real-life Shinsengumi.
-He had a brutal battle with Kenshin in the anime, and both fighters barely walked away alive.
-This swordsman's signature move is a thrust called the Gotetsu, a quick strike capable of being launched in various ways.
-Additionally, he's skilled in hand-to-hand combat, easily defeating Kenshin's brawling friend, Sanosuke,
+He had a brutal battle with Kenshin where both fighters barely walked away alive, although this clash took place before Kenshin's re-training.

 Best part about Saito?
 He was an actual historical figure with impressive sword skills.

 4. Aoshi Shinomori